Temporal clause (Latin): Tense and mood

 The tense and mood of the verb used in a temporal clause can affect the meaning.
 For example, cum vēnisset (pluperfect subjunctive) means "after he came", but cum vēnerat (pluperfect indicative) means "whenever he came".
 Or again, dum venit (present indicative) means "while he was coming", but dum venīret (imperfect subjunctive) means "until he came".

 The tense and mood used in a temporal clause may also vary with the conjunction: postquam audīvit ("after he heard") uses the perfect indicative, but cum audīvisset ("when he had heard") uses the pluperfect subjunctive, although the meaning is very similar or identical.
 In a past context, the conjunctions postquam, ubi, ut, and simulatque tend to use the perfect or imperfect indicative, whereas cum is usually followed by the imperfect or pluperfect subjunctive.

 Over the three centuries between 200 BC and 100 AD, the use of the subjunctive in temporal clauses became more common.
 The conjunction cum mostly has the indicative in Plautus, but in Caesar the majority of cum clauses have the subjunctive.
 Iterative clauses (that is, those meaning "whenever...") usually have the indicative in Caesar and Cicero, but from Livy onwards the subjunctive became usual.
 A similar increased use of the subjunctive can be seen in clauses containing dum "while / until" and priusquam "before".

-On the whole, temporal clauses use the indicative mood except, unless they are in indirect speech.
+On the whole, temporal clauses use the indicative mood unless they are in indirect speech.
 The main exceptions are the common use of cum with the imperfect or pluperfect subjunctive, and clauses of the type "before X could happen" or "until such time as X might happen" which anticipate some future event.

 One difference from English grammar is that in temporal clauses referring to the future (e.g. "when you receive this, write back"), the future or future perfect tense is usually used in Latin where English uses the present.
 Thus the Latin equivalent is "when you will have received this, write back".
 In such sentences, if the main verb is an imperative, the future imperative (e.g. scrībitō "write (at that time)") is used.
 The same tenses are used with conditional sentences starting with sī "if":